Skip to main content

 Scope and Contents

-Manuscript documents ordering two of the best chronometers belonging to the U.S. Government for the USS Constitution, Charleston Navy Yard.
+Document ordering two of the best chronometers belonging to the U.S. Government for the USS Constitution to be delivered to the Charleston Navy Yard.

 Physical Drill with Arms, Exhibition Drill, 1932 May 19